sebmartel/food-truck-finder/README.md

 instead move those operations within the webservice.
 Our webservice could periodically poll the origin for an update to the data set and atomically swap it in the webservice when it has changed.
-By leveraging the ETAG, this is a very efficient operation, and unlike all previous in-memory LRU approach, the performance of every GET operation to our service is independent of the performance at the origin (The proxy solution can also provide this guarantee).
+By leveraging the ETAG, this is a very efficient operation, and unlike all previous approaches, the  performance of every GET operation to our service is independent of the performance at the origin.